Why Do Cats Hiss & What You Need To Know

 Mother cats may hiss if another cat or human tries to approach her litter of kittens.
 It is her instinct to protect her babies from potential harm, whether real or imagined.

-It’s very normal for cats to hiss at one another when introducing a new cat or kitten to your existing cat.
+It’s very normal for cats to hiss at one another when a new cat or kitten is introduced to your existing cat.

-When the cats are properly introduced and allowed to acclimate to each other’s smell and presence, the hissing usually subsides as the cats get used to each other and see the other cat is not a threat.
+When the cats are properly introduced and allowed to acclimate to each other’s smell and presence, the hissing usually subsides as the cats get used to each other, seeing the other cat is not a threat.

 Hissing or even growling is not necessarily a sign that a cat is angry, nor is hissing a sign that you have an aggressive cat on your hands.
 Hissing is an expression of fear and a warning to stay away.